paolobenve/myphotoshare/README.md

 * Albums and cache server folders can be anywhere on the server
 * Images and folders can be sorted ascending/descending (via a cookie)
 * Thumbnails can be square (cropped) or full-content
-* Single `index.php` file: `php` applies basic option to home page (crawlers and social media do not execute javascript)
+* Single `index.php` file (crawlers and social media do not execute javascript); `php` does a bit of work:
+* - inserts link tag in <head></head> in order to let social media see the shared content
+* - applies basic options to home page
 * Media animation when passing to next/previous image
 * Folders (or trees) are not scanned if a marker in put inside them
 * Verbosity levels in scanner